sandersn/downlevel-dts/README.md

 ```

 Note that not all features can be downlevelled.
 For example,
-Typescript 4.0 allows spreading multiple tuple type variables, at any
+TypeScript 4.0 allows spreading multiple tuple type variables, at any
 position in a tuple.
 This is not allowed in previous versions, but has
 no obvious downlevel emit, so downlevel-dts doesn't attempt to do
 anything.
 Be sure to test the output of downlevel-dts with the
-appropriate version of Typescript.
+appropriate version of TypeScript.

 ## Features